aifatelescope/datared/book/overview-pythontools.md

  * [](./data.md): download the data, and write a small configuration module
  * [](./pre-red.ipynb): analyse the calibration frames, create masterbias, masterdark, and masterflats, and apply the corresponding calibration to the science frames
+ * [](./astrometry.ipynb): builds an accurate WCS for your science images (could be skipped in case your images already have a good WCS, including a distortion model)
  * [](./photometry.ipynb): perform forced aperture photometry on the individual science frames (i.e., estimate the flux with apertures at the same sky coordinates in each science frame).

 At this stage, you'll have one photometric catalog per science frame.
 Depending on your lab course, you can then proceed with one of the following: